Unlocking Local Business during lockdown

 - Updating Phone Numbers

-2. Setting up a Presentation Website
+2. Setting up a Professional Website

 When setting up a presentation website, make sure you include the products/services, the prices and the means of delivery.
 Customers are extra careful and will only go for options with minimum risk exposure.
 In case you want to go the manual route, follow the pointers here.